Application Instructions - Doctorate

 Should the applicant be admitted, original hard copy English proficiency test scores will be required upon confirmation of acceptance.

-The statement of purpose must be between 500 and 1,000 words and clearly state the applicants name, the are of interset for their doctorate study, and clear responses to the following questions:
+The statement of purpose must be between 500 and 1,000 words and clearly state the applicant's name, his/her area of interest with regards to their doctorate studies, and clear responses to the following questions:

 - Why have you decided to pursue this area of study?

-- What are your expectations from this programme?
+- What are your expectations of this programme?

-- What are your career plans after completing this programme?
+- What are your career plans upon completion this programme?

 - What type of multicultural exchanges have you had that would inform your academic experience in this programme?

 Two letters of recommendation are required for all applicants.
 The letters should be from faculty or academic advisors from your academic experience or managers or other superiors from a professional work environment who are qualified to evaluate applicant's potential for graduate study.
-The letters need to include the referees title, their relation to and how long they've known the applicant, and should outline specific examples of applicant's work and why they feel he or she is are a fit for the programme.
+The letters need to include the referee's title, his/her relationship to the applicant, including how long they have known the applicant, and should outline specific examples of the applicant's work and why they feel he/she is an ideal fit for the UPEACE Doctoral Degree Programme.